zozzzC/referee/README.md

-Art portfolio test site for myself!

-Trialling single-user only (for me), might try something cooler later on
+This is a (soon to be) fullstack MERN website made for myself to facilitate my art commissions.
+This will be updated as the project continues and features are added.

-## Next
+## Currently Working On
-- Design main pages of the site.
-- Work on pagination for blog pages.
+- Front-end design and state using React

-## Future Plans
+## Planned Features
 - Add Stripe Payments API
-- Add User Logon
+- Add User Logon and Commission Form submission
 - Add Artist Panels